-Indiana is one of just thirteen states with a total prohibition of both medicinal and recreational use of cannabis, and one of nineteen states that sentences residents to jail for cannabis possession.
+Indiana is one of a dwindling number of states with a total prohibition of both medicinal and recreational use of cannabis.
 It’s time to change that.

 Indiana’s cannabis laws are draconian.
 A first-time conviction of simple cannabis possession is punishable by up to 180 days in jail and a $1,000 fine.
 Possession of less than 30 grams of cannabis, with a prior drug conviction, carries a penalty of up to one year of incarceration and a $5,000 fine.

 Hoosiers want to see a change in our state.
 A 2022 poll showed that a vast majority of Hoosiers, 85%, support legalizing cannabis in some form.
 Additionally, when asked if people should serve jail time for possessing small amounts of marijuana, a 2018 poll showed that a mere 16% of Hoosiers said yes.

 But it’s not enough to just legalize marijuana.
 Elected officials in Indiana must do so with the specific goal of undoing the harms that decades of war on drugs policies have inflicted on communities of color.

 Black people and white people use cannabis at similar rates, yet Black Hoosiers are 3.5 times more likely to be arrested for cannabis possession than white Hoosiers.